 Hiking is one of the best activities to do in Inverness – and Craig Phadraig is one of the best places to do it!
 Both beautiful and historic, trails weave through the dense woodland to the site of an ancient fort.

-It is believed that the summit of Criag Phadraig was the site of a fortress as far back as 300 BC – and that a Pictish king used it as his headquarters during the early Middle Ages.
+It is believed that the summit of Criag Phadraig was home to a fortress as far back as 300 BC – and that a Pictish king used it as his headquarters during the early Middle Ages.
 Although nothing remains of the actual fort today, the space where it once stood offers nice views through the surrounding trees.

 Travel Tip: Craig Phadraig is on the outskirts of Inverness.
-While we walked to the trailhead, there is a parking lot and local buses stop near the hill, as well.
+While we walked to the trailhead, there is a parking lot and local buses stop nearby.

 #18 Look for Inverness Dolphins at Carnarc Point

-Dolphins, seals and otters play and feed in the Beauly Firth – and Carnarc Point offers an exceptional vantage point for viewing the sea creatures.
-An activity that is truly suitable for anyone, looking for marine animals from the point is one of the fun things to do in Inverness for families, couples, friends and solo travelers.
+Dolphins, seals and otters play and feed in the Beauly Firth – and Carnarc Point offers an exceptional vantage point.
+Looking for marine animals is one of the fun things to do in Inverness for families, couples, friends and solo travelers!

 Just a short walk from the city center, Carnarc Point is marked by a short lighthouse and offers a grand view of the cable-stayed Kessock Bridge.
 There are a couple of tables at the point, too, making it a great picnicking spot.